Sheikh Hasina: First premiership (1996–2001)

 The Awami League (AL), with other opposition parties, demanded that the next general elections be held under a neutral caretaker government, and that provision for caretaker governments to manage elections be incorporated in the constitution.
-The ruling Bangladesh Nationalist Party (BNP) refused to act on these demands.
+The ruling BNP refused to act on these demands.

 Opposition parties launched an unprecedented campaign, calling strikes for weeks on end.
 The Government accused them of destroying the economy while the opposition countered that the BNP could resolve the issue by acceding to their demands.
 In late 1995, the members of parliament of the AL and other parties resigned en masse.
 Parliament completed its five-year term and the February 1996 general election was held.
 The election was boycotted by all major parties except the ruling BNP, who won all the seats in the parliament as a result.
 Hasina described the election as a farce.

 The new parliament, composed almost entirely of BNP members, amended the constitution to create provisions for a caretaker government (CTG).
 The June 1996 general election was held under a neutral caretaker government headed by retired Chief Justice Muhammad Habibur Rahman.
 The AL won 146 seats, a plurality, but fell short of a simple majority.
 Khaleda Zia, leader of the BNP who won 104 seats, denounced the results and alleged vote rigging.
 This was in contrast with the neutral observers who said that the election was free and fair.

 Hasina served her first term as Prime Minister of Bangladesh from June 1996 to July 2001.
 She signed the 30-year water-sharing treaty with India governing the Ganges.
 Her administration repealed the Indemnity Act, which granted immunity from prosecution to the killers of Sheikh Mujib.
 Her government opened-up the telecommunications industry to the private sector, which until then was limited to government-owned companies.
 In December 1997, Hasina's administration signed the Chittagong Hill Tracts Peace Accord, ending the insurgency in the Chittagong Division for which Hasina won the UNESCO Peace Prize.
 Her government established the Ashrayan-1 Project while bilateral relations with neighbouring states improved.
 Hasina's government completed the Bangabandhu Bridge mega project in 1998.
 In 1999, the government started the New Industrial Policy (NIP) which aimed to strengthen the private sector and encourage growth.